Analog Physical-Layer Relay Attacks with Application to Bluetooth and Phase-Based Ranging: Relay Hardware Details

 \section{Relay Hardware Details}

 In the following, we provide additional details on our proof-of-concept attacker implementation.
-An architectural block diagram of the implemented setup is shown in Figure~\ref{fig:relay_block_only_PD}.
+Figure~\ref{fig:analog_relay} depicts our experimental realization of the primary and secondary relay stations, assembled using off-the-shelf RF building blocks.
+An architectural block diagram of the implemented setup is shown in Fig.~\ref{fig:relay_block_only_PD}.
 For simplicity, we only show two amplifiers per direction in the block diagram.
 In fact, we used a cascade of three RF amplifiers, delivering a total gain of \SI{75}{\decibel} for each direction.
 A detailed list of all parts and their purpose to implement our attacker setup can be found in Table~\ref{tab:relay_part_list}.
 The upper part of the table lists the parts used for the relay configuration used in Section~\ref{sec:attacks}.
-For the experiments in Section~\ref{sec:attack_evaluation}, we additionally added the parts listed in the lower part of the table as shown in Figure~\ref{fig:relay_block_with_phase}.
+For the experiments in Section~\ref{sec:attack_evaluation}, we additionally added the parts listed in the lower part of the table as shown in Fig.~\ref{fig:relay_block_with_phase}.

 We selected the components listed in Table~\ref{tab:relay_part_list} primarily for their operating frequency to match the~\SI{2.4}{\GHz} frequency band.
 A fast response time is desired for the reactive switching of the relay to avoid cutting off initial parts of a transmission from~$\mathsf{A}$.
 Therefore, we specifically chose components having rather fast response times being much shorter than the~\SI{1}{\us} and~\SI{0.5}{\us} symbol duration of transmissions of BLE at~\SI{1}{Mbps} and~\SI{2}{Mbps}.
 The RF response time is governed by the power detector, the comparator which converts the power detector output into a logic signal, and the RF switches.
 The relay's response upon a beginning transmission of~$\mathsf{A}$ can be seen in Fig.~\ref{fig:detection_speed}.
 Reactive switching is accomplished within approx.~\SI{0.35}{\us} after signals from~$\mathsf{A}$ cross the power detection threshold at the primary relay station.
 Please note that this is approx.~0.795\% and 0.016\% of the shortest (\SI{44}{\us}) and longest (\SI{2128}{\us}) possible BLE packets, respectively~\cite{BluetoothSIG.January2019}.
 The relay directions are flipped back after A stops to transmit, without any limitation of the maximum transmission duration.